Numerical simulation and analysis of mixing enhancement due to chaotic advection using an adaptive approach for approximating the dilution index: Results

 Finally, we consider the growth rates of $M$ in \cref{fig:RPM_dil_over_t_loglog} and compare the results of the advective setups to the growth rates of the setups without advection.
+For the results including all considered parameter configurations we refer to the supplementary material Fig S3.
 As the first rotation happens at time $t = \tau$, the graphs coincide for $t < \tau$, and the growth rate for small times is close to $0.5$ and increases in time.
 After some rotations of source and sink, the growth rates may eventually start rising above $1$, especially for $\sigma = 0.01$, where most of the setups reach a maximal growth rate of around $2$ (\cref{fig:RPM_dil_over_t_loglog}(c)).
 At higher diffusivity, such as $\sigma = 0.1$ (\cref{fig:RPM_dil_over_t_loglog}(d)), the reactor ratio gets close to the maximum much earlier, resulting in lower maximal growth rates.
 Unlike for the pulsed source-sink experiment, the dilution indices of the baseline experiment for $\sigma = 0.1$ do not coincide for later times.
 This is the effect of the reflective boundary condition, which decreases the effect of diffusion close to the domain boundary.